forestgrape/coronavirus/immune_system.md

 ##### T Cell Training
 [in work, to be completed and to be checked]
 1. In the __bone marrow__ continuously new immune cell arise from stem cells.
-A certain class of immune cells with different binding capabilities moves to the thymus and these are called Thymus cell (T cells).
+Some differentiation occurs.
+A certain class of immune cells moves to the thymus.
-2. In the __thymus__ it is checked if the selected cell bind to self substances:
+2. In the __thymus__ it is checked if the cells have the right binding capabilities: Binding MHC neither to weak nor to strong.
+Don't attack self substances.
-   * If the cell binds self substances => harmful since the own body is attacked => trigger cell death (if these goes wrong an autoimmune disease can result)
+   * Fail (wrong MHC binding strength or self substances attacked) => trigger cell death (if goes wrong, an autoimmune disease can result)
-   * If the cell does *not* bind self => The cell is not attack self and thus not harmful => send the cell to the lymph nodes.
+   * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
 3. In the __lymph nodes__ the cells are exposed to foreign substances.
 If a cell binds to unknown and harmful substances the cell is useful.

 ## Protection Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells: